✦ Smart money. Smart travel. · Subscribe to The Weekly Edit →

 The Jet Lag Opportunity

 Hawaii is 5–6 hours behind the US mainland.
-The jet lag that destroys you in Asia works in your favor here — you'll naturally wake up at 4–5am local time for the first few days, which is exactly when you want to be leaving for Haleakalā sunrise.
+You'll naturally wake up at 4–5am local time for the first few days — exactly when you want to be leaving for Haleakalā sunrise.
 Use the jet lag rather than fighting it.

 The Five Areas of Maui